Umakant13/Hospital-Management-System/README.md

 We welcome contributions!
 Feel free to fork the repository and submit pull requests.

 ### License
 This project is licensed under the MIT License.
-See the LICENSE(https://github.com/Umakant13/Hospital-Management-System/blob/master/LICENSE) file for details.
+See the [LICENSE](https://github.com/Umakant13/Hospital-Management-System/blob/master/LICENSE) for details.